cboudereau/PowerShell/README.md

 Teamcity module: Get build type, builds, Start and pin build and more

 IMPORTANT :
 First you have to set TeamCity server by calling Set-TeamCityServer.
-By default the uri parameter is http://localhost:7777/httpAuth/app/rest/ for test purpose
+By default the uri parameter is http://localhost:7777/httpAuth/app/rest/ for testing purpose

-In all cmdlet we use Net_Framework build type.
-In your test you have to replace it or just let the Get-BuildTypes finding all TeamCity buildType from the configured server
+In all cmdlet we use Net_Framework, or other build types (Build configuration are called Build Type in TeamcityRest API).
+In your test you have to replace it or just let the Get-BuildTypes finding all TeamCity buildTypes from the configured server

 ## TeamCity Module

 ### Set-TeamCityServer
 Set the TeamCity Server to avoid server uri repetition.
 By default, Uri is set to http://localhost:7777/ Note : if you use httpAuth instead of guest, others cmdlet prompt the credential if not set.
-All cmdlet reuse this credential in order to communicate with TeamCity REST Api.
+All cmdlet reuse same credential allong the powershell session.

 ```powershell
   Set-TeamCityServer -Uri http://<your-teamcity-server>